 Fresh Wood Furniture

-When you bring home a stinky piece of wood furniture, don’t worry.
-Whether the wood furniture is new or old, air it for 12 hours.
-Then clean it using our vinegar method.
+When you bring home a stinky piece of wood furniture, don’t sweat it.
+Whether the piece is brand new or an antique find, start by airing it out for 12 hours.
+Follow that up with a good wipe-down using our vinegar method.